wp-plugins/floating-social-media-icon/readme.txt

 * Drag and Drop Reorder Icons

+* Shortcode Support - Use Shortcodes to Show on Widgets or in Posts

 * Easy to configure user interface

-* Shortcode Support

 * Icon Size Selection Support